TV2Me

 TV2Me is a device that allows TV viewers to watch their home's cable or satellite television programs on their own computers, mobile phones, television sets and projector screens anywhere in the world.
-"This technology gives users the ability to shift space, and to watch all the cable or satellite TV channels of any place they choose - live, in full motion, with unparalleled television-quality - on any Internet connected device."
+"This technology gives users the ability to shift space, and to watch all the cable or satellite TV channels of any place they choose on any Internet connected device."

 History

 TV2Me was invented by Ken Schaffer, who began working on it in 2001, when he was working overseas.
 His goal was to watch his favorite American shows through any kind of device from wherever he was.
 With a team of Turkish and Russian programmers he developed circuitry that allows the MPEG-4 encoder to operate more efficiently and to generate a better picture.

 Schaffer, who was known for having previously invented the Schaffer–Vega diversity system, the first practical wireless guitar and microphone system for major rock bands, and for developing satellite tracking systems that allowed U.S. agencies and universities to monitor internal television of the then Soviet Union, launched TV2Me in December 2003.
 TV2Me introduced the concept of placeshifting and started an entire industry.